Zareel/MyFirstProject/readme.md

 ![badge](https://img.shields.io/badge/LearnCodeOnline-iNeuron-green)

-## Here is my project #01, Future Trend Landing Page- Website.
+## Here is my project #01, Street Style Landing Page- Website.
 This assignment is a part of the BootCamp

 ![image](./assets/01-StreetStyleLandingPage.png)